Obliquebanded leafroller (Choristoneura rosaceana)

 - Burkholderia spp.
 (Venerate XC)-Consult label for rate.
 PHI 0 days.
 OMRI-listed for organic use.
 Do not apply when bees are foraging.

-- methoxyfenozide (Inspirato 2F) at 0.16 to 0.25 lb ai/a.
-PHI 3 days.
+- methoxyfenozide (Inspirato 2F, Intrepid 2F, Invertid 2F) at 0.16 to 0.25 lb ai/A. PHI 3 days.
 For overwintering populations, make one to two applications between budbreak and petal fall, when young larvae are active.
 For the summer generation, begin applications at peak moth flight.
 Additional applications at 10- to 14-day intervals may be required under high pest pressure.

-- pyrethrin (PyGanic) at 0.014 to 0.05 lb ai/a.
-PHI 0 days.
+- pyrethrins (PyGanic and others) at 0.014 to 0.05 lb ai/A. PHI 0 days.
 Some formulations OMRI-listed for organic use.
-Hazardous to bees; do not apply during bloom.
+Hazardous to bees-do not apply during bloom.

-- spinosad (Entrust) at 0.062 to 0.1 lb ai/a.
-PHI 1 day.
+- spinosad (Entrust, Success) at 0.062 to 0.1 lb ai/A. PHI 1 day.
 Use higher rate for larger larvae or severe infestations.
 Toxic to bees for three hours following treatment.
 Do not apply when bees are foraging.
 Entrust is OMRI-listed for organic use.